Flywheel brands itself as: “Beautiful WordPress hosting & management. Built for designers and agencies.”

 In comparison to many other WordPress hosts, Flywheel puts a ton of effort into differentiating itself, so you’ll definitely want to check those features out.

 At the end of this post, I’ll compare Flywheel’s pricing with some other managed WordPress hosts and give you my recommendation on whether or not you should choose Flywheel WordPress hosting.

 - Automatic updates – Flywheel automatically updates the core WordPress software for you.

 - Automatic backups – Flywheel backs up your site every single night.
 You can also view snapshots of each backup and restore a backup with just a few clicks.
-No backup plugin needed.
+No backup plugin is needed.

 - Easy staging sites – In addition to some other helpful development features that I’ll talk about in the next section, Flywheel makes it easy to create a staging version of your site.

 - Built-in Varnish caching engine – Flywheel utilizes server-side caching to make your WordPress site load quickly without the need for a caching plugin.

 - Free SSL certificate – Flywheel offers a free Let’sEncrypt SSL certificate on all its plans.
 Installation takes just a few clicks.